-Before you adjust the position of the retainer on the M.2 backplane, complete the following step:
+Before you adjust the position of the retainer on the M.2 backplane, complete the following steps:

-Read to ensure that you work safely.
+1. Read "Installation Guidelines" on page 26 to ensure that you work safely.

 To adjust the position of the retainer on the M.2 backplane, complete the following steps: